ronoth/LoStik/README.md

 radio_receiver.py and radio_sender.py are used for sending LoRa packets between two LoRa Stiks without the need for a LoRaWAN gateway.
 The included example sends a unix timestamp packet every 2 seconds and the receiver prints the incoming packets to stdout.

+### The Things Network

+lorawan_sender.py is used for sending LoRaWAN packets to a LoRaWAN gatewaywhich is connected to The Things Network backend.
+You need to create an application and pass the Application Key and the Application EUI as well as a Device EUI to the program.

 ## Resources

 For detailed infomation about available commands checkout one of the following docs: